John Scottus School: Primary

 John Scottus primary school is a national mixed school.
 The school's curriculum teaches the standard primary curriculum with a focus on philosophy.
-All students practice meditation and learn Sanskrit, alongside traditional national curriculum subjects.
+Students practice meditation and learn Sanskrit, alongside traditional national curriculum subjects.

 Secondary

 John Scottus secondary school is a private fee paying school co-educational school.
 The secondary school curriculum includes subjects such as Latin, Classics and Greek alongside the more traditional Leaving Certificate curriculum.

-The school offers bursaries and scholarships to sixth class students going into secondary school that cover up to half the fees for the Junior Certificate cycle.
+The school offers limited scholarships to sixth class students going into secondary school that cover up to half the fees for the Junior Certificate cycle.

 Facilities

 The primary school is located on Northumberland Road, Dublin 4.
-In addition there is a second larger primary school along with a secondary that operates at Old Conna House, Rathmichael, County Dublin.
-All schools are co-educational and cost roughly €5000-6000 per year in tuition which includes a warm vegetarian meal.
+In addition there is a second larger primary school along with a secondary based at Old Conna House, Rathmichael, County Dublin.
+The secondary school had previously been based in Donnybrook.

+All schools are co-educational and cost approximately €6000 per year in tuition.